kacole2/chef-jumpsquares/README.md

 #### jumpsquares::default

 When using jumpsquares in your node's `run_list`, it will only do a basic install.
 You need to specify other cookbooks and recipes to create a working solution.
-Here is my current recipe run list that works:
+Here is my current recipe run list that works: <br>
 0. `apt` <br>
 1. `openssl` <br>
 2. `rvm::system` <br>